samjkennedy/Rasna/readme.md

  ### Uniform Function Call Syntax

- Like languages such as rust and D, Rasna supports [UFCS](https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax) instead of traditional OOP.
+ Like languages such as Nim and D, Rasna supports [UFCS](https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax) instead of traditional OOP.

  Any function defined with a type as the first argument can instead be called on that type, allowing chaining of methods: